dxoverdy/AntBmsToCan/README.md

 17. Use a M-M (one end cut off) jumper wire to connect the GND rail to one of the cores of the 3 (or 2) core cable
 18. Use a M-M (one end cut off) jumper wire to connect GPIO1 (TX0) to one of the cores of the 3 core cable (if not using a display)
 19. Use a M-M (one end cut off) jumper wire to connect GPIO3 (RX0) to one of the cores of the 3 (or 2) core cable
+20. Use a F-F jumper wire to bridge the terminating resistor port on the MCP2515

 And here is the finished design on a breadboard ready for the GND/TX/RX comm wires to the BMS and CAN H and CAN L to the inverter: